gabuz0me/Demo_AoC_5/script/article_en.md

 ###### About OOP

 In the code we'll write, we'll use a paradigm called *OOP*, for *Object-Oriented Programming*.
-That is, the data we'll manipulate will be represented as **Objects**.
+That is, we'll represent the data we'll manipulate as **Objects**.
 An object is roughly a bunch of organized data that is used to represent concepts.
 The pattern that defines what the object is like is called the *class*, and the real objects we can manipulate are called the *instances* of that particular class.
 For instance, Alice and Bob could be two instances of the class "Human Beings".
 Objects have *fields*, which are variables bounded to instances of a class.
 For instance Alice and Bob both have a name and an age, as defined per the class, but the values stored per objects might be different.
 Objects can also have *methods*, which are functions allowing to interact with the object.

 As an example, let's suppose we want to manipulate 2D shapes.
 We could create an object representing a *Circle*.
-Let say our `Circle` is defined by a center point and a radius.
-On a plane such as a screen or a sheet of paper, the center is a point on that plane and is represented by two coordinate, x and y.
+Let's say our `Circle` is defined by a center point and a radius.
+On a plane such as a screen or a sheet of paper, the center is a point on that plane and is represented by two coordinates, x and y.
 We can create another object, `Point2D` that represents such concept.
 We would write:

 ```python
 class Point2D: